Fast for a tablet that's only $150. Easily integrates with Amazon accounts and Alexa.

 Slow processing power.

-Large screen and impressive audio.
+Large screen.
 Easy-to-use kids mode.
 Comes with folio.

 Short battery life compared to other Lenovo tablets.